woodnsec/IoT-Forensics/milestone-3.md

 Reading 2 - [Digital forensic approaches for Amazon Alexa ecosystem](https://www.sciencedirect.com/science/article/pii/S1742287617301974)

 * Summary - In this paper, the authors focused on the digital forensics based on the Intelligent Virtual Assistant (IVA) Alexa’s Ecosystem.
 One of the points that I thought was interesting was pertaining to the database of the Alexa Mobile App.
 Using an Android device, the application uses two SQLite files called “map_data_storage.db” and “DataStore.db” where the first database contains the token information about the user who is logged in.
-And the data is deleted when a user signs out.
+In addition, the data is deleted when a user signs out.
 The other database includes to-do and shopping lists.
 Nevertheless, the results when examining the database files showed that there was little information stored on the device.

 #### Hands on research with Google Home Mini device